Web3NL/motoko-book/src/common-programming-concepts/types/records.md

 };
 ```

 The record is enclosed with curly brackets `{}`.
-The example above is a named record with two *field expressions*.
+The example above is a record with two *field expressions*.
 A field expression consists of a variable name and its assigned value.
 In this case `name` and `age` are the names. `Peter` and `18` are the values.
 Field expressions end with a semicolon `;`

 We could annotate the types of the variables like this: